About

 Who and When?

 The Western Cave Conservancy was incorporated in 2002 by a group of dedicated cave enthusiasts.
-The WCC is run by an all-volunteer staff, including seven to eight Directors of varying scientific and caving experience, as well as an Executive Board that runs days-to-day operations.
+The WCC is run by an all-volunteer staff, including seven to eight Directors of varying scientific and caving experience, as well as an Executive Board that runs day-to-day operations.
 The Board of Directors is assisted by a large Advisory Board.
-In addition various volunteer committees take on specific work such as managing Windeler or Rippled Caves, generating promotional materials, etc.
+In addition, various volunteer committees take on specific work such as managing Windeler or Rippled Caves, generating promotional materials and producing a newsletter.

 Western Cave Conservancy